justspacedog/family-eink-statusboard-photo-frame/README.md

 An e-ink family statusboard for a 7.3" Spectra 6 panel.

-I originally tested a immmich photo frame (EPF e-paper frame (https://github.com/jwchen119/EPF)), but my wife did not like photos on this e-ink display, so this project focuses on a practical statusboard view (weather, calendar, agenda, battery, and refresh info) while keeping the immmich function as a backup.
+I originally tested an immmich photo frame (EPF e-paper frame (https://github.com/jwchen119/EPF)), but my wife did not like photos on this e-ink display, so this project focuses on a practical statusboard view (weather, calendar, agenda) while keeping the immmich function as a backup.

 ## What It Does

-- Renders a full dashboard image for a 480x800 e-ink panel:
-  - localized header/date
-  - current weather summary
-  - multi-day weather diagram (temperature + precipitation)
-  - monthly calendar with event markers
-  - agenda list with relative day labels
-  - footer status (last refresh, battery)
-- Supports two weather providers:
-  - OpenWeatherMap (OWM)
+1. The `frame-server` runs a Flask app with:
+   - a web settings UI (`/setting`)
+   - control/status endpoints (`/download`, `/sleep`, `/mode`, `/battery`).

+2. The frame periodically calls `/download`.
+   - Depending on the selected mode (`statusboard` or `immich`), the server generates the next image payload.

+3. In `statusboard` mode, the server fetches:
-  - Deutscher Wetterdienst (DWD, over BrightSky API)
+   - weather data from OpenWeatherMap (OWM) or Deutscher Wetterdienst (DWD, over BrightSky API)
-- OWM mode requires an OpenWeatherMap API key.
-DWD mode works without an OWM key.
-- In DWD mode, warning handling is sourced from DWD/BrightSky data.
+   - calendar feeds (ICS),
+   - optional warning data (DWD alerts).

+4. Calendar and agenda are rendered with different logic:
+   - **Calendar**: monthly grid with marker symbols (event, recurring, all-day, meals).
+   - **Agenda**: grouped day list with configurable labels (relative names, weekday format, date format).
+   - All-day and meal events stay visible for the full day; regular timed events disappear after they end.

+5. Weather summary behavior is configurable per metric:
+   - per-day (default) or next 24h scopes for min/max, precipitation probability, precipitation amount, wind, and sunshine.
-- In DWD mode, sunrise/sunset default to local solar calculation (stable daily values) using the National Oceanic and Atmospheric Administration (NOAA) solar algorithm.
+   - In DWD mode, sunrise/sunset times are calculared local with the [National Oceanic and Atmospheric Administration (NOAA) solar algorithm](https://gml.noaa.gov/grad/solcalc/calcdetails.html), with an optional OWM override (API Key needed then).

-  - This is computed locally in code from latitude/longitude/date (no NOAA API/network call).
-  - Optional setting: use OWM sunrise/sunset instead.
-- DWD warnings can show multiple alert markers at once:
-  - at most one marker per parameter (`min`, `max`, `precip`, `wind`)
-  - plus one fallback marker next to current temperature when warnings are not classifiable
-- Weather diagram supports automatic precipitation Y-axis scaling (default on), with optional manual max override.
-- Weather diagram supports configurable time windows:
-  - next N hours (default 72h)
-  - optionally include already passed hours
-- Weather summary scopes are configurable per metric (default: current day, matching Bright Sky demo behavior).
-- Exposes HTTP endpoints for the frame and Home Assistant:
-  - `/download`
-  - `/battery` (GET/POST)
-  - `/mode` (GET/POST)
-  - `/sleep`
-  - `/setting`
+6. The weather chart is generated with Matplotlib (temperature + precipitation), then combined with the rest of the layout using Pillow.

+7. The final image is converted to EPF-compatible output (`image.c`) and returned to the frame.
+   - Home Assistant can control and monitor the system via `/mode`, `/battery`, and `/sleep`.

 ## How It Works